otifsolutions/laravel-airtime/README.md

  composer require otifsolutions/laravel-airtime
 ```

-We have used :link: [Setting](https://github.com/otifsolutions/laravel-settings) package by [OTIF Solutions](https://github.com/otifsolutions), to set any key we use
+We have used :link: [Setting](https://github.com/otifsolutions/laravel-settings) package by :link: [OTIF Solutions](https://github.com/otifsolutions), to set any key we use
 ```php
 \OTIFSolutions\Laravel\Settings\Models\Setting::set('key', 'value', 'type');
 ```